rlucente-se-jboss/intranet-test-certs/README.md

 At the server, you'll need to import the following files into the appropriate keystore:

-* /root/server.p12 - the server's certificate and private key
+* server.p12 - the server's certificate and private key
-* /root/intermediate.cert.pem - the intermediate CA that signed the client and server certs
+* intermediate.cert.pem - the intermediate CA that signed the client and server certs
-* /root/ca.cert.pem - the trusted root CA
+* ca.cert.pem - the trusted root CA

 The client browser should import the following files:

-* /root/client.p12 - the client certificate and private key
+* client.p12 - the client certificate and private key
-* /root/ca.cert.pem - the trusted root CA
+* ca.cert.pem - the trusted root CA

 The default password can be overridden in `demo.conf`.